-Artscape Youngplace is a community cultural hub in the West Queen West area whose spaces include studios occupied by artists and organizations, a public lounge and café, public art galleries and ground-floor studios available for short-term rental.
+Artscape Youngplace is a community cultural hub in the West Queen West area of Toronto whose spaces include studios occupied by artists and organizations, a public lounge, café and free public art galleries across three floors.
 It occupies an historic property that was originally a public school.
 Artscape Youngplace is named in recognition of a generous lead gift from The Michael Young Family Foundation.

 Artscape Youngplace attracts a diverse crowd, and hosts many thousands of visitors every year.
 On any given day you’ll find people coming to enjoy galleries, the public cafe, the first-floor lounge, workshops and classes, performances, art events, and programs offered by resident organizations.
 The upper floors buzz with the energy of creative invention happening within the studios.